 Home health services are covered per the indications listed below, and per your plan documents.

 Services must be received from a contracted, Medicare Certified Home Care agency.

 The following criteria must be met for coverage of all home health care services:

-- All services must be ordered by a medical provider, i.e., physician, physician’s assistant, or Nurse Practitioner.
+- All services must be ordered by a medical provider such as a physician, physician’s assistant, or nurse practitioner.

 - Provided to an eligible member, and

 - Provided in the member’s own residence or outside their home when normal life activities take the person outside the home, including school, with such services based on an assessment of the medical/health care needs of the person and